12 July 2021

 Developing a digital learning solution – it’s all in the planning

-Digital learning solutions can often be an effective and efficient way of addressing a training, learning or development need – and, when done well, they can deliver a memorable learner experience that drives both the learners’ engagement and their knowledge retention.
+Developing robust digital learning solutions can often be an effective and efficient way of addressing a training, learning or development need.
+And when done well, they can deliver a memorable learner experience that drives both the learners’ engagement and their knowledge retention.

-Digital learning solutions are becoming increasingly sought and utilised as fundamental elements of an effective modern learning strategy; either as a comprehensive and complete solution to a specific learning need, or as component parts of a more blended programme.
+Digital learning solutions are becoming increasingly sought after.
+More and more L&D professionals see them as fundamental elements of an effective modern learning strategy.
+And that’s either as a comprehensive and complete solution to a specific learning need, or as part of a more blended programme.

-Whether it’s an elearning module (which may or may not also include a training video), a mobile app, a web-based learning programme – or even a virtual reality or augmented reality programme, the impact and effectiveness of any digital learning solution depends upon careful consideration and planning before any development work starts.
+It could be an elearning module (which may or may not also include a training video), a mobile app or a web-based learning programme.
+It might even be a virtual reality or augmented reality programme.
+Whatever it is, the impact and effectiveness of any digital learning solution depends on careful consideration and planning before any development work starts.

-It’s best to start by asking a few initial questions to explore the learning or training need itself, as the identified learning outcomes will help determine what the ideal learning solution will be.
+It’s best to start by asking a few initial questions to explore the learning or training need itself.
+That’s because the identified learning outcomes help determine what the ideal learning solution will be.
 For example:

-- What is the main message that you need to get across?
+What is the main message you need to get across?

 1.

-Know what your single most important message is
+Know what the single most important message is

 Write it down.
-This may sound a bit trivial, but everyone on your team needs to be on the same page and having something down on paper helps avoid scope creep – something that’d risk drowning out the primary learning content (and eating your budget).
+This may sound a bit trivial, but everyone on your team needs to be on the same page and having something down on paper helps avoid scope creep.
+And that’s something that’d risk drowning out the primary learning content (and eating your budget).

-With the key message defined, probe and explore it further to determine what it translates to on-the-job, that is; if your people are demonstrating the required understanding and capability, what does good look like?
+With the key message defined, probe and explore it further to determine what it translates to on-the-job.
+Are people demonstrating the required understanding and capability?
+What does good look like?

-If consolidating or limiting to three objectives feels impossible, it might be that the subject is too broad to effectively address through a single piece of learning.
+Does consolidating or limiting to three objectives feel impossible?
+It might be that the subject is too broad to effectively address through a single piece of learning.
 In which case, consider whether the content could be broken down and organised into a programme of learning instead.

 2.